-In our efforts to go "green", flyers and hand-outs will be posted in a link found on our district Website. http://virtualbackpack.cr.k12.ia.us/schoolDefault.aspx or on crschools.us by searching for "Virtual Backpack".
+In our efforts to go "green", flyers and hand-outs will be posted in a link found on our district Website. http://virtualbackpack.cr.k12.ia.us/schoolDefault.aspx or search "Virtual Backpack" on crschools.us.
 Once here you will select the link for your child's building.